-Making it Happen, Making it Yours.
+Making it Happen.
 Fundamentally, the CEP education belongs to the student.
 The ISP may, and likely will, be revised many times to reflect changing values and course availability.
 Methods, core courses, internships, capstone projects, and extracurricular experiences are chosen by students to reflect their visions for their educational paths.